jcseals/jcseals.github.io/_posts/2021-11-13-htb-seal-walkthrough.md

 000001410:   200        142 L    311 W      6892 Ch     "signin"
 ```

 Wfuzz reveals a 'register' endpoint, looks interesting.
-Going there via the brings up a registeration page where I'm able to create an account and use that to login.
+Going there via the web-browser brings up a registeration page where I'm able to create an account and use that to login.

 We're now able to see commit history and what looks like two repos: